Ready to build better conversations?

 How do you choose the best mentors for sales training and onboarding?

-Sales mentors need to possess certain characteristics that may not be present across every member of the team.
+Sales mentors need to possess certain characteristics that are not naturally present in everyone.
 That is to say, your whole sales team should be knowledgeable, persuasive, and welcoming.
-Sales mentors, however, will be able to communicate culture and best practices effectively; they’ll be inherently good teachers.
-Sales mentors will be:
+Sales mentors, however, must be able to provide useful insight into the workplace culture and best practices.
+In addition to being good teachers, sales mentors will need to:

 However, the best sales mentors will want to succeed alongside their colleagues.
 They should be energized by their students’ success — not nervous, jealous, or threatened.
 Closing big deals makes them happy, but so does seeing their students succeed.

-Patient.
-Some new sales reps are going to soar instantly, like peregrine falcons on the hunt.
-Others will need some nudging before they leave the nest.
+Some new sales reps will turn into high-achieving team members in no time while others might need some nudging in the right direction.
 Learning curves vary between employees, and your sales mentors should be able to identify problem areas and work through them without resentment or impatience.

 How to match sales mentors with less experienced salespeople

-Ideally, there would be no disastrous mentor-mentee matches within your organization.
-So long as you hire amicable individuals and everyone goes through the same onboarding process, there won’t be any incompatible-personality-type issues.
+There should be no incompatible mentor-mentee matches within your organization, so long as you hire amicable individuals and everyone goes through the same onboarding process.

-Another possible mentor-structure is some type of pod system, whereby new sales hires report directly to a team leader.
-These leaders can be either account executives, or more experienced development reps, depending on your current sales team structure.
+Another possible mentoring structure is some type of pod system, whereby new sales hires report directly to a team leader.
+These sales leaders can be either account executives, or more experienced development reps, depending on your current sales team structure.

-This sale mentor system has three big advantages:
+This sales mentoring system has three key benefits:

 Each individual contributor can be rewarded according to quota attainment, but the teams can also compete in internal sales competitions that incentivize overall team success.

-Pod leaders can meet with team members on a regular basis that encourages candid discussions of sales performance and constructive criticism for the immediate future.
+Pod leaders can meet with team members on a regular basis, which encourages candid discussions of sales performance and constructive criticism for the immediate future.

-Sales training isn’t a single event.
-If your training regimen ends just after employee onboarding, your squad will struggle to stay on top of industry trends.
-What’s more, performing the same tasks repeatedly with no variation or progress could lead to burnout.
+Sales training is a continuous process and should go beyond the onboarding phase, otherwise your squad will struggle to stay on top of industry trends.
+What's more, performing the same tasks repeatedly with no variation or progress could lead to burnout.
 This is why training has to be an ongoing objective for your sales team.

-What are the best ways to conduct ongoing sales training?
+What are the best ways to conduct ongoing training?

-Sales Events.
-Local, regional, or national conferences are a great learning resource for sales reps.
-A lot of these selling events focus on tactics, motivation, new sales tools, and secrets for success.
-Examples of popular conferences include Outreach.io, RainMaker, and SaaStr, but there are many more high-quality sales conferences.
+Local, regional or national conferences are a great learning resource for sales reps.
+A lot of these events focus on tactics, motivation, new sales tools, and secrets for success.
+Outreach.io, RainMaker and SaaStr are some of the most popular ones, but there are many more must-attend sales conferences to go to.

-Local events are also a reliable way to stay up-to-date on sales trends, as well as a way of meeting your peers from other companies.
-These professional relationships are an experienced sales professional’s greatest resource, in terms of selling opportunities and industry knowledge.
+Local events are also a reliable way to stay up to date on sales trends and meet your peers from other companies.
+These professional relationships are an experienced sales professional's greatest resource, as they open the door to sales opportunities and promote the sharing of industry knowledge.

-Teach to Learn.
-A lot of times, the best way to solidify learning is to teach it to others.
-In order to cover a subject fully —and prepare for potential questions from students, the teacher must fully dive into the content.
+A lot of times, the best way to absorb and retain information is to teach what you have learned to others.
+In order to cover a subject entirely—and prepare for potential questions from students—the teacher must fully dive into the content.

 For experienced sales reps, they can be assigned a specific subject area from within the business to teach when onboarding new employees.
 This subject can rotate quarterly between representatives (and all your company’s employees, in fact) and helps keep everyone aware of what’s relevant and changing with the product and business.

-Outside Experts.
-These don’t have to be professional motivational speakers.
-While everyone loves leaving a presentation feeling like they can tackle the world, the practical value of these pep-talks varies widely.
+These don't have to be professional motivational speakers.
+While everyone loves leaving a presentation feeling like they can take on the world, the practical value of these pep-talks varies widely.
 Cultures tend to assimilate, and bringing in outside knowledge can help bring new ideas and best practices into your core sales structure.

 Speakers don’t need to be industry all-stars.
 Draw from your own network of sales managers and top performers.
 Presentations can be as simple as describing another company’s sales process.
 What do they do for sales contests?
 How do they divide their workload?
 Inspiration can come from anywhere, and a diversity of viewpoints will help this process.